panosc-eu/panosc/Work Packages/WP8 User Training/WP4-5-8/WP5-8 meeting at 2019 annual PaNOSC meeting.md

    * After some discussion of the milestones it was agreed to organize a face-to-face meeting for the beginning of next year where ExPaNDS also should be included and that there most likely should be two workshops, one on making a course and one for employing the e-learning platform but that it should be discussed in more detail at the upcoming meeting.
 Perhaps the LSF course could be used to drive the development of all courses.
    * Engagement from ILL and ESRF is still missing, but Thomas mentioned that he had spoken to both ILL and ESRF who has said they will commit.
    * Juncheng, Aljosa, and Mousumi commited to help out.
-      * Mousumi teaches at the university which can be used for testing the e-learning platform and its material
+      * Mousumi teaches at the university which can be used for testing the e-learning platform and its material.
+Mousumi should coordinate with Florian.
       * Aljosa has a background from ILL and is just experienced in both photons and neutrons
    * It would be useful with an e-learning course on how to develop course material for the e-learning platform.